Skip to Content

 Another highlight of Sequoia NP is the Big Trees Trail.
 The best time to hike here is at dusk when black bears can often be seen coming out of the surrounding woods to feed on fallen logs on the meadow that the trail encircles.
 Just make sure that you follow bear safety rules!
 The Giant Forest Museum is small but has interesting insights and so worth a quick visit as well.

+While the park can be visited the whole year, September is one of the best months.
+The weather is cooler, the summer crowds have left, and the winter snow has not yet come.
 The first half of September tends to be quite busy, especially around Labor Day weekend.
 But later in the month, the crowds are much smaller and the weather is still very pleasant.

 The main lodge of Sequoia NP, Wuksachi Lodge, is open all year round.
 Several of the most popular campgrounds take reservations in peak season, which ends the last week of September.
 After that, campgrounds become first-come, first-served.
+Keep in mind that RVs can’t use the south entrance to the park; the road south of the main Lodgepole area is too narrow.

 Sequoia National Park in September